zetabank-devteam/teacher_manual/docs/source/ai_content/autonomous_driving/control_parameter/inflation_layer.rst

    inflation_radius is 1.5

-The following is a picture of the change according to the value of inflation_radius in the local costmap.
+The following are thepictures of the change according to the value of inflation_radius in the local costmap.

 .. figure:: ../images/inflation_3.webp
    :figwidth: 50 %